SS Normandie: Legacy

 The three-note chime steam whistle, after salvage, was sent to the Bethlehem Steel factory in Bethlehem, Pennsylvania, where it was used to announce shift changes.
 It later resided in the Pratt Institute in Brooklyn and was used in their New Year's Eve steam whistle ceremony until 2014.
-This whistle is now at SUNY Maritime's Fort Schuyler.

 Pieces from Normandie occasionally appear on the BBC television series Antiques Roadshow and also on its American counterpart.
 A public lounge and promenade was created from some of the panels and furniture from Normandie in the Hilton Chicago.
 The dining room "Normandie" on the Carnival Cruise ship Carnival Pride was also inspired by the ocean liner, per the ship's designer Joseph Farcus.

+Though not shown explicitly, "the majestic form of the Normandie" appears in the Tintin story, The Broken Ear.